CountBricks Window Well Cost Guide for Residential Projects

 Applying These Lessons to Your Next Build

-1. Capture scope verbally during the initial site walk to avoid later misinterpretation.
+1. Capture scope verbally to avoid misinterpretation.